-NORTHAMPTON ACADEMY, A BOARDING SCHOOL FOR Boys and Girls, This Institution will open its second quarter of the Spring Session on Monday the 4th of April, and continue eleven weeks, when a vacation of six weeks will follow.
-The Fall session will commence on Wednesday, the 29th of July, and conitnue twenty-two weeks.
-The building, a large four story brick edifice, (formerly known as "Temperance Hall") is now being re-modeled and fitted up expressly for a first class Seminary for the education of pupils of both sexes.
-The boarding pupils will occupy two separate buildings, arranged with pris vate rooms.
-Experience has taught that & it is decidedly disadvantageous for more than two pupils to occupy the same ? room.
-The accommodations and advantages of this school are of a superior order, and it designs to train and fit boys and young men thoroughly for college ? or business.
-To young ladies are offer- E of a solid or ornamental education.
-Competent teachers are employed.
-Having long experience in Teaching ? and devoting his whole attention to the business, the Principal hopes to merit a large share of public patronage, and would respectfully invite attention to his Terms, per quarter, in the common ?
-English branches, for Boarding Scholars, § Tuition for Day Scholars from \$5 25 = Additional charges are made for the higher English branches and Classics.
-Extra charges for the modern languages and the ornamentals.
-Bills paid in For Circulars and further information ?
-REV. J. W. LESCHER, Principal.
+NORTHAMPTON ACADEMY, A BOARDING SCHOOL FOR Boys and Girls.
+Easton, Pa.

+This Institution will open its second nuarter of the Spring Session on Monday the 4th of April, and continue eleven sweeks, when a vacation of six weeks The Fall session will commence on Wednesday, the 29th of July, and conitnue twenty-two weeks.
+The building, a large lour so v brick edifice, (formerly known as "Temperance ?
+Hall") is now being re-modeled and fitted up expressly for a first class Seminary for the education of pupils of both sexes The boarding pupils will occupy wo separate buildings, arranged with priwate rooms.
+Experience has taught that ?
+Sit is decidedly disadvantageous for more ? than two pupils to occupy the same ? room.
+The accommodations and advan- 3 tages of this school are of a superior order, and it designs to train and fit boys ? and young men thoroughly for college ? or business.
+To young ladies are offer- Competent teachers are employed.
+Having long experience in Teaching ? and devoting his whole attention to the business, the Principal hopes to merit a large share of public patronage, and s would respectfully invite attention to his Tuition for D. y Scholars from \$5 25 = to \$8 00.

+Additional charges are made for the higher English branches and Classics.
+Exira charges for the modern languages rou the ornamentals.
+Bills paid in ?
+For Coculars and further information REV. J. W. LESCHER, Principal.
 FERRY ST., near FRONT.

 References.
 REV. JOHN VANDERVEER, Easton.
 HON.
 JOHN K. FINDLAY, M. H. Jones, Esq.
 J. P. HETRICH, Esq.
-SAMUEL SANDT, M. D. HENRY DETWEILLER, M. D. C. C. JENNINGS, M. D. Easton, March 24, 1859 .- tf. \mummummummmmm CIVE THEM A TRIAL!
-SILVER'S PLASTIC PAINTS: CHEAP, DURABLE AND PROTECTIVE, Weather and Fire-Proof.
+SAMUEL SANDT.
+M. D. HENRY DETWEILLER, M. D.

+C. C. JENNINGS, M. D,

+Easton, March 24, 1859 .- tf.